Caregiving Support and Help

 Resources and references

 Caregiving Resource Center – Tools, work sheets and tips on how to plan, prepare and succeed as a caregiver.
 (AARP)

 Find Help in Your Community – Connects families to community-based resources for senior care.
 (Eldercare Locator)

 Searching for Caregiver Information – Covers a wide range of issues, from how to talk to an attorney to federal and state legislation related to caregiving.
 (Family Caregiver Alliance)

-Transition Between Care Settings – Helps family caregivers of chronically or seriously ill patients navigate the health care system as they transition between care settings.
-(Nest Step in Care)
+For Family Caregivers: Guides and Checklists – Helps family caregivers of chronically or seriously ill patients navigate home care and the health care system.
+(Next Step in Care)

 Find Senior Living Near You – Free referral service that directs families to housing and assisted living facilities.
 (A Place for Mom)

-Plugged-In Caregiving – Tips to help caregivers care for themselves.
+Family Caregiver Toolbox – Tips and information to help caregivers care for their loved ones and themselves.
 (Caregiver Action Network)

 Find Aging Resources in Your Area – Portal for options that allow people to choose home and community-based services and living arrangements that suit them best.
 (National Association of Area Agencies on Aging)Healthfinder – Find health care and other services near you.
 (U.S. Department of Health and Human Services)

 Family caregiving services – internationally